Guitar tops can be made from many different tonewoods, but the guitars most associated with bluegrass flatpicking have spruce tops.

 It might seem as though I’m favoring Adirondack spruce here, but that’s not the intention.
 In fact, I would give the edge to Sitka if versatility is what you’re after.

-Sure, Adirondack is great for bluegrass pickers who want to play hard enought to be heard over mandolins and banjos, but if you intend to take your guitar home after the jam and play a little fingerstyle on the couch, you’ll do better with Sitka.
+Sure, Adirondack is great for bluegrass pickers who want to play hard enough to be heard over mandolins and banjos, but if you intend to take your guitar home after the jam and play a little fingerstyle on the couch, you’ll do better with Sitka.
 If you play softly, it’s difficult to get the most out of Adirondack.

 Sitka is also suitable for more styles of music.
 It’s a great all-around top wood.